NCAA Division III baseball tournament

 The NCAA Division III baseball tournament is an annual college baseball tournament held at the culmination of the spring regular season to determine the NCAA Division III baseball champion.
 The tournament has been played since 1976, soon after the formation of Division III.

 Most of the 56 teams who qualify do so by winning an automatic bid that comes along with their conference's championship; others receive at-large bids.
 The initial round consists of six- and eight-team regionals held at pre-selected sites in eight regions: New England, New York, Mid-Atlantic, South, Mideast, Midwest, Central, and West.
-The eight regional champions advance to the final round of the Division III Baseball Championship tournament, which is hosted at Veterans Memorial Stadium in Cedar Rapids, Iowa in 2019 and 2021.
-The event was formerly held at Fox Cities Stadium in Grand Chute, Wisconsin, just outside of Appleton until 2018.
+The eight regional champions advance to the final round of the Division III Baseball Championship tournament.

+The tournament final will be hosted in Classic Park in Eastlake, Ohio beginning in 2024.

+History

+The event was formerly held at Fox Cities Stadium in Grand Chute, Wisconsin, just outside of Appleton for 18 years until it left for Veterans Memorial Stadium in Cedar Rapids, Iowa following the 2018 championships.
+The championship was held in Cedar Rapids four times beginning in 2019 and hosted by the American Rivers Conference.
+Cedar Rapids was set to only host until 2022, but was awarded the 2023 championships after 2020 was cancelled due to COVID-19.
+The championships will move to Classic Park in Eastlake, Ohio for the 2024 NCAA championships.

 In both the regional and final rounds, the tournament uses a "double elimination" format, in which teams must lose twice to be eliminated.

-Marietta are the most successful program, with six national titles.
+Marietta is the most successful program, with six national titles.

-Eastern Connecticut State are the reigning national champions, winning their fifth championship in 2022.
+Wisconsin–Whitewater are the reigning national champions, winning their third championship in 2025.